 Here are just some of the most common questions people in Fort Pierce, White City, St Lucie County, and Port St Lucie, FL have about makeup application with Always Perfect Permanent Makeup.
 Anything not covered here?
-Contact us today!
+Just give us a call!

 Is it safe?

 Linda has been practicing tattooing and permanent makeup since 1979.
 She operates a facility that is fully dedicated to makeup and ONLY permanent applications.
 This means that the air is not contaminated by chemicals, and hair or nail particles.
 The procedure room is carefully maintained in a clean sanitary environment.
 Single-use ink caps and sterile needles are used for each client and disposed of properly.